aosprey/cylc-log-analysis/README.md

               """
 ```

-### `archive_logs` app
+### `process_logs` app

 * `file/suite_status.csv`: Defines the suites to be archived/analysed.
 * `archive_logs`: Rsyncs the `cylc-run/log` directories for each suite to a location on JASMIN gws.
 * `check_logs`: Since the A2 logs are purged by housekeeping, check if there are any missing cycles.
 * `sync_puma2_logs`: If gaps are identified, copy the tarred up job logs from puma2.
 * `untar_logs`: Untar the logs on Jasmin.

-### `process_logs` app

 * `process_logs`: Identify new jobs, extract data, and add to a data file for each suite.
 For each job the code extracts the slurm batch id, submit time, run time, exit time and exit status.
+For pptransfer, the data size is also output.
 Then the run times and queue times for each job are derived.
 * `concat_logs`: Combine the data files for all suites into a single file for analysis.

 ### `analyse_data` app